vladyslavgozhenko/Udacity-Self-Driving-Car-Engineer-ND-Projects/README.md

 </p>

 ---
-**Term2, Project 2: Unscented Kalman Filter Project
+**Project 2: Unscented Kalman Filter Project

 In the project [Unscented Kalman Filter Project](https://github.com/wiwawo/Unscented-Kalman-Filter-Project) I will utilize an unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 <p align='center'>